I think you AGREE with me that food photography depends a lot on the texture.

 EXAMPLE: When I mixed grey & white, then I got a blue(ish) color.
 For my grey backdrop, I mixed grey and black to get a little bit darker grey as well.

 Again, color palette post is here.

 I let it dry about 24 hours in a dry place.

 5. FUN TIME

 I had “fun” with my new grey DIY backdrop and shoot an apple cake.

 If this post was helpful, then please leave a comment below or tag me on Instagram @healthylauracom or another platform.
 Let me know if you have any other great ideas for food photography backgrounds.
 It helps me to create better content & I know you would like to read more about this topic.

 Leave YOUR website link below.
 I would love to see your photography!
-Do you any more tricks for perfect food photography backdrops?
+Do you have any more tricks for perfect food photography backdrop?